Symbian9/qmapshack-doc-wiki/BuildWindowsVisualStudio.md

   It should still be possible to build a 32bit version using analogous steps.
   But you might have problems with memory limitations on large maps and you will be on your own when it comes to bug fixing.

 Note: You don't have to buy Visual Studio 2013.
 The free-of-charge Visual Studio 2013 Community-Edition works, too.
+Instead of Visual Studio 2013, Visual Studio 2015 should also work.
+Maybe we switch to 2015 sooner or later due to its improved C++-11 support (https://msdn.microsoft.com/library/hh567368.aspx#featurelist)

 ## Required tools for building and installing